SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Transcode_using_Intel®_Media_SDK.md

-# Transcoding a video stream using Intel(R) Media SDK (Linux)
+# Transcoding a video stream using Intel® Media SDK
-In this tutorial we will look at a simple transcode (decode + encode) pipeline using the Intel(R) Media SDK.
+In this tutorial we will look at a simple transcode (decode + encode) pipeline using the Intel® Media SDK.
 We will start with a basic example using system memory for working surfaces before exploring ways of improving the performance of the transcode process using features such as opaque memory and asynchronous operation.
 We will also look at adding a video frame processing (VPP) resize to the transcode process.

 ## Getting Started